 Other tips for creating a more readable, interesting page layout include:

-Writing content for the Web versus writing for print
+Writing content for the digital platform versus writing for print

-Do not simply move print content onto your Web pages.
+Do not simply move print content onto your digital pages.
 Instead, write content that can be quickly and efficiently read by a user in the most concise manner possible.

 Printing versus reading online